derpayatz/jl-feinstein/_posts/2019-04-15-apocalypse-haiku.md

 slowly returning to dust
 wood, steel, concrete

+In springtime,
-Springtime flowers
+delicate vines and flowers
-delicate and pink on the vines that grow in the rubble
+overwhelm the rubble

 Interstellar darkness
-reflected in a billion sunken eyes the people are hungry
+reflected in a billion sunken eyes people are hungry

 Many sweating bodies
 strong brown arms, building and sowing